-Soweto seems as apt a place as any to visit when contemplating Nelson Mandela’s role in the world.
-While 18 of his 27 imprisoned years took place on Robben Island, it was in Soweto that he lived a free man, worked as a lawyer, teamed up with Oliver Tambo & the ANC and became a fugitive from the law.
+Soweto seems as apt a place as any to visit when contemplating Nelson Mandela’s extraordinary role in the world.
+While 18 of his 27 imprisoned years took place on Robben Island in Cape Town, it was in Soweto that he lived a free man.
+In Soweto, he worked as a lawyer, teamed up with Oliver Tambo & the ANC and became a fugitive from the law.

-And Soweto where Mandela returned when released from prison after all those years.
+And perhaps most poignantly of all.
+It was Soweto where Mandela returned when released from prison after all those years.

 What I find all the more extraordinary, is just how close by those events took place.
 Soweto itself covers an area of 150 square kilometres yet within about twenty minutes, you can walk past those world-changing landmarks and take in Archbishop Tutu’s home too.

 This is the polished side of Soweto: signposts mark the heritage trail and tourist coaches line up beside overflowing restaurants.